OpenBuildings/spiderling/README.md

 </html>
 ```

-Then you could write the following php code:
+Then you could write the following PHP code:

 ```php
 use Openbuildings\Spiderling\Page;